trex-paxos/trex-paxos-jvm/README.md

 > a sequence of proposals with increasing numbers, none of which are ever
 > chosen.

-One pathological scenario exists for a stable network where nodes repeated timeout in an unlucky order such:
+One pathological scenario exists for a stable network where nodes repeated timeout in an unlucky order, such:

 * The first node to timeout has the lowest node identifier.
 * The second node to timeouts does so before the first node can fix a value into the next slot.

 Yet there is also the other scenario where the first node to timeout has the highest node identifier.
-Then the second node to timeout does not interrupt.
-If you were to set things up so that you had a 50% probability of two nodes timing out within the time it takes them to complete a full slot recovery you have great odds.
+Then, the second node to timeout does not interrupt.
+If you were to set things up so that you had a 50% probability of two nodes timing out within the time it takes them to complete a full slot recovery, you have great odds.

-Every timeout you have two chances of success; that the first node to timeout has the highest node identifier, and if not that the lower node is not interrupted before it can complete a full cycle.
+For every timeout you have two chances of success: that the first node to timeout has the highest node identifier, and if not that the lower node is not interrupted before it can complete a full cycle.
 The odds of success each attempt to elect a leader are 75%, 94%, 99%, ...